opencdx/opencdx/opencdx-proto/README.md

 # OpenCDX Proto
-> This module enables the generation of various classes from proto files.
+> Module for generating the gRPC from Protobuf files for use in the OpenCDX services and libraries.

-## Links to the reports : Tests, Jacoco, Sonarlint
+## Links
 - [All Generated Class files](build/generated/src/**)

 ## Interfaces